tunstek/BlackboardGradeGrapher/README.md

 CURRENTLY ONLY WORKS FOR TCD BLACKBOARD

 An extension for Google Chrome to display a graph of your results in the "My Grades" section.
+This extension gives a graphical representation of your results throughout a module in the form of either a line graph or a bar chart.

 Known Issues:
 Toggled labels is not persistent across graph changes